ismasan/sourced/README.md

 * Sourced uses [Dry-Types](https://dry-rb.org/gems/dry-types/1.2/) for event property definitions.

-Event are inmutable struct definitions.
+Events are inmutable struct definitions.
 Events are assumed to be valid.
 Validating user input or domain data should be done at the command layer, which will depend on your app.

 All Sourced events come with a basic data schema.